choisant/imcalML/README.md

 ```

 ## License
 This work is marked with CC0 1.0.
-To view a copy of this license, visit http://creativecommons.org/publicdomain/zero/1.0
+To view a copy of this license, visit [this page] (http://creativecommons.org/publicdomain/zero/1.0)
+Even with this license, we hope that if anyone uses this repository for their own work they will credit us: [Zenodo](https://zenodo.org/records/10033266)
+DOI 10.5281/zenodo.10033265

 ## Our research project